guysoft/PleromaPi/README.rst

 * A domain pointing to your Pi's IP.
 * 2A power supply
 * RaspberryPi 2, 3B, 3B+, 4B (not 1 and zero)
+* A domain, because you need an https valid certifiacte

 Features
 --------